-Whether you're a history buff, a technology enthusiast, or someone looking for a more offbeat cultural experience, Nagoya and its surrounding areas offer a fascinating array of museums that delve deep into various aspects of Japanese tradition and modernity.
+Whether you're a history buff, a technology enthusiast, or someone looking for a more offbeat cultural experience, Nagoya and its surrounding areas offer a fascinating array of museums that delve deep into various aspects of Japanese culture and history.

-This guide includes our favorite museums in and around Nagoya, serving up an eclectic mix of technology, history, craftsmanship, and culture.
+This guide includes our favorite museums in and around Nagoya:

 SCMaglev and Railway Park - Nagoya